 We are controlled by Teekay Corporation.
 We are not aware of any arrangements, the operation of which may at a subsequent date result in a change in control of us.

 B. Related Party Transactions

-Please read Item 18 - Financial statements: Note 14 - Related Party Transactions for a description of our various related-party transactions.
+Please read "Item 18 - Financial statements: Note 15 - Related Party Transactions" for additional information about these and various other related-party transactions.